SAP/cloud-sdk-java/docs/blogs/oss-part3.md

 While its [sister-version for JavaScript](https://github.com/sap/cloud-sdk-js/) has been open source since 2020, the [Java version](https://github.com/SAP/cloud-sdk-java) has been open sourced only recently with the [release of version 5.0.0](https://community.sap.com/t5/technology-blogs-by-sap/released-sap-cloud-sdk-for-java-version-5/ba-p/13576668).

 This blog post is the final one in a series where I go over the process of how we moved the SAP Cloud SDK for Java from an internal code base and development ecosystem to an open source project on GitHub.
-This has been a journey that spun across 10 months and involved a lot of planning, coordination and technical work.
-We started planning the process in the beginning of 2023 and finally released version 5.0.0 as the first open source version of the project on December 5th, 2023.
-Of course, during this time we also worked on other features and improvements for the SDK, but the open source migration was a significant part of our work.

 Part one covered the non-technical preparations and planning that were necessary to open source the project.
 Part two goes into the details of how we moved the code base over from an internal repository to the open source repository on GitHub.